magesuite/smile-docker-boilerplate/docs/01-install.md

 2. Go to https://git.smile.fr/projects/new and create two repositories:

    - One for the boilerplate.
-Example name: "docker-boilerplate".
+Example name: "docker-magento".
    - One for Magento files (if it doesn't already exist).
-Example name: "magento".
+Example name: "myproject-magento".

 3. Update the file "docs/01-install.md" and update the sample git URLs.
    Don't forget to regularly update this file when necessary (e.g. adding a step to recommend running `make reconfigure env=dev` if your project uses the Smile reconfigure module).